MarvinTeichmann/KittiSeg/README.md

 The model is designed to perform well on small datasets.
 The training is done using just *250* densely labelled images.
 Despite this a state-of-the art MaxF1 score of over *96%* is achieved.
 The model is usable for real-time application.
 Inference can be performed at the impressive speed of *95ms* per image.

 The code contains for `train`, `evaluate` and `visualize` semantic segmentation in Tensorflow.
 It is build to be compatible with the [TensorVision](http://tensorvision.readthedocs.io/en/master/user/tutorial.html#workflow) backend which allows to organize experiments in a very clean way.
-Also check out [KittiBox](https://github.com/MarvinTeichmann/KittiBox#kittibox), a similar project implementing a state-of-the art Car detection approach.
+Also check out [KittiBox](https://github.com/MarvinTeichmann/KittiBox#kittibox), and [KittiClass](https://github.com/MarvinTeichmann/KittiClass), similar projects implementing state-of-the art Detection and Classification approachs.

 ## Requirements